tjbencomo/ngs-pipeline/README.md

 1. Create a new Github repository using this workflow as a template with the `Use this template` button at the top of this page.
 This will allow you to track any changes made to the analysis with `git`
 2. Clone the repository to the machine where you want to perform data analysis
-3. Edit `samples.csv` and `units.csv` with the details for your analysis.
+3. Edit `patients.csv` and `units.csv` with the details for your analysis.
 See the `schemas/` directory for details about each file.
 4. Configure `config.yml`.
 See `schemas/config.schema.yaml` for info about each required field.
-Note that each sample represents one patient.
-There should be normal and tumor sequencing data for each sample.
-Each sample should have two rows in `units`, one normal row and one tumor row.
+There should be normal and tumor samples for each patient.
+Each patient should have two rows in `units`, one normal row and one tumor row.
 Sequencing data must be paired, so both `fq1` and `fq2` are required.

 ## Environments